mooorkey/terminal-app/README.md

-README.md

-Project documentation is to be compiled as a single markdown file named README.md

-This file should contain,

-A link to your GitHub repository
+# PURR SEASONS

+## Ruby Terminal App

+by Natalie Sargent and Carlie Hamilton

+## GitHub Repository

+Link to the repository - [https://github.com/natkat9/terminal-app](https://github.com/natkat9/terminal-app "Our Github Repository")

-Ensure the repository (repo) is accessible by your Educators Description of the app, including,
+## Description of the app

+description here

-Purpose
+## Purpose

-Functionality
+## Functionality

-Instructions for use
+### 💎 TTY-Prompt

+We chose to use the TTY-Prompt gem, as this cuts out user error when accessing the menus.
+The user can not input incorrect information, but instead selects from a list.
+One difficulty with using this gem is we had to change our data (such as a room's availability that is stored in a hash) to a format that the menu recognizes.
+We believe that it is worth this extra step in the code, as we do not have to worry about incorrect user input, it makes navigating the application easier, and also because the menu is formatted nicely.

-Screenshots
+## Screenshots

-Details of design & planning process including, Evidence of app idea brainstorming sessions app User/Workflow diagram
+## Details of design & planning process

+### Evidence of app idea brainstorming sessions

+### app User/Workflow diagram

-Project plan & timeline
+### Project plan & timeline

-Screenshots of Trello board(s)
+### Screenshots of Trello board(s)
-/
-(Root folder of your zip file)

-Resources

-All files linked by the README.md file must be included in a folder named docs

-All resources included in this folder must be in either png, jpeg, pdf, or markdown format

-docs/

-Source Code

-Source code for your entire app

-src/

-Presentation

-Slide deck of your presentation in pdf format

-ppt/